cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/whats-open-data.md

 The Google Sheet's **Data for What’s Open...** tab is where the current data lives.

-* The _Category_ is usually the Industry Guidance accordion for that activity.
+* The _Category_ is usually the Industry guidance accordion for that activity.
 * The link in the Industry guidance column is used in WordPress.
   * Consult with the Industry guidance content captain for what guidance to link with what activity.
   * Guidance links are anchor links to the specific accordions on our Industry guidance webpage.
 See [Industry guidance: Anchor links](https://docs.google.com/document/d/1HQIg2FNAxGnjGs9jPFCrFXs1XvN17d_ojHrnfZvvLus/edit) for a complete list.